 For most surgeries we use absorbable sutures underneath the skin.
-These will dissolve on their own and do not need to be removed later.
+These will dissolve and do not need to be removed later.
 You will only need to keep a watch on the incision for any swelling or discharge.

 Elective Surgeries

 Neutering